NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     optimization.

 --camera-positions <filename>
-    CSV file containing estimated positions of each camera.
+    CSV file containing estimated position of each camera, in ECEF coordinates.
 For this to work well the camera must travel not along linear path, as this data will be used to find an alignment transform.
 Only used with the inline-adjustments setting to initialize global camera coordinates.
     If used, the csv-format setting must also be set.
 The "file" field is searched for strings that are found in the input image files to match locations to cameras.
 See :numref:`sfmicebridge` for an example.

 --init-camera-using-gcp
     Given an image, a pinhole camera lacking correct position and